top of page

 Google AI Overviews impact on local search results

-Six months ago, the top result on a Google search for "best dental clinic in Austin" got the click.
+Six months ago, the top result on a Google search for "best Italian restaurant in Austin" got the click.
 Today, more often than not, the searcher gets an AI-written summary at the top of the page, learns what they need to know, and never clicks anything.
 Google AI Overviews are changing local search behavior, especially how customers discover and evaluate businesses.

 That summary has a name.
 It's called an AI Overview.
 Google rolled it out broadly through 2025, expanded it to more local queries through early 2026, and the data on what it's doing to small business visibility is finally starting to come in.